hasindu2008/cornetto/README.md

 ## Notes

 - Our scripts and the C programme is not tested on non Linux platforms, so might need some adjustments.
+- A very useful article that explains various assembly-related terms: [concepts-in-phased-assemblies](https://lh3.github.io/2021/04/17/concepts-in-phased-assemblies)

 ## Acknowledgement

-- minidot programme in src/minidot is from https://github.com/lh3/miniasm/ under the MIT license
+- minidot programme in [src/minidot](src/minidot) is from https://github.com/lh3/miniasm under the MIT license